 What is iCloud for Windows?

-Once you set up iCloud on an iPhone, iPad, iPod touch, or Mac, you can use the iCloud for Windows app to access your photos, videos, email, calendar, files, and other important information on your Windows PC.
+After you set up iCloud on an iPhone, iPad, iPod touch, or Mac, you can use iCloud for Windows to access your photos, videos, calendar, files, and other important information on your Windows PC.
 Your information stays up to date on all your devices.

-To get the iCloud for Windows app, see the Apple Support article Download iCloud for Windows.
+To get iCloud for Windows, see the Apple Support article Download iCloud for Windows.

 Here are the iCloud features available in iCloud for Windows: